 Suitable Gifting Occasions for Thrift Flowers

 Since thrift flowers symbolize sympathy, the most appropriate occasions for giving them are funerals – especially the white varieties.
-Despite their symbolic meaning, thrift flowers blossom in more cheerful colors like pink, red, and purple, and they can be given in celebration of almost any occasion.
+However, thrift flowers blossom in more cheerful colors like pink, red, and purple, and they can be given to celebrate almost any occasion.

 Considering the traditional symbolic meanings of flower colors, red thrift can be included in romantic bouquets, pink thrift could be included in affectionate bouquets, and purple thrift flowers could be included in bouquets to celebrate success.

 Thrift flowers symbolize sympathy, according to the Victoria Language of Flowers.